Data-driven dispersive analysis of the $\pi \pi$ and $\pi K$ scattering: Formalism

 where we combined the subtraction constant together with the left-hand cut contributions into the function $U_{ab}(s)$.
 The choice of the subtraction point $s_M$ will be discussed later.
 The solution to (\ref{DR_1}) can be written using the $N/D$ ansatz \cite{Chew:1960iv}

 where the contributions of left- and right-hand cuts are separated into $N(s)$ and $D(s)$ functions, respectively.
-The discontinuity relation along the right-hand cut $\text{Disc}\, D_{ab}(s)=-N_{ab}(s)\rho_{b}(s)\,$ allows us to write a dispersive representation for the $D$-function, which up to a Castillejo-Dalitz-Dyson (CDD) ambiguity \cite{Castillejo:1955ed} is given by
+The discontinuity relation along the right-hand cut $\text{Disc}\, D_{ab}(s)=-N_{ab}(s)\rho_{b}(s)\,$ allows us to write a dispersive representation for the $D$-function, which up to a Castillejo-Dalitz-Dyson (CDD) ambiguity \cite{Castillejo:1955ed}\footnote{For detailed discussion of the CDD ambiguity in the $N/D$ context we refer the reader to \cite{Szczepaniak:2010re,*Guo:2010gx,Danilkin:2011fz,*Danilkin:2012ap,Oller:2019opk,*Oller:2018zts,*Guo:2013rpa}} is given by

 Due to the non-uniqueness of the $N/D$ ansatz, we have normalized the $D$-function in Eq. (\ref{D-fun}) such that $D_{ab}(s_M)=\delta_{ab}$.
 Since $D_{ab}(s)$ is a complex matrix above the threshold, the position of $s_M$ has to be chosen such that all of its elements are real at this point, \textit{i.e.} $s_M \leq s_{th}$.
 To arrive at an integral equation for the $N(s)$ function, one can write a once-subtracted dispersion relation for $\sum_c D_{ac}(s)\,(t(s)-U(s))_{cb}$ and fix its subtraction constant by requiring that